A unifying approach to tropicalization: Rational points

-This shows that $h_C(T)\to h_B(T)$ is a topological embedding and concludes the proof of \ref{A6}.
+This shows that $h_C(T)\to h_B(T)$ is a topological embedding and concludes the proof of \ref{A5}.

-We continue with the proof of the following analogue of \ref{F2} for the affine topology. \begin{enumerate}[label={(A\arabic*)}] \item The functor $B\mapsto h_B(T)$ commutes with colimits. \end{enumerate} Let $\cD$ be a diagram of ordered blue $k$-algebras with colimit $B$.
+We continue with the proof of the affine variant of \ref{F1}. \begin{enumerate}[label={(A\arabic*)}] \item The functor $B\mapsto h_B(T)$ commutes with colimits. \end{enumerate} Let $\cD$ be a diagram of ordered blue $k$-algebras with colimit $B$.
 We have to show that the canonical bijection $\Psi:h_B(T)\to h_{\colim\cD}(T)$ is a homeomorphism.
 Note that the Yoneda embedding commutes with colimits, i.e.\ $h_{\colim\cD}=\lim h_\cD$ where $h_\cD$ is the diagram of functors on $\Alg_k^\ob$ defined by $\cD$.

 The continuity of $\Psi$ is easily verified: the canonical projections $\pi_i:h_B\to h_{C_i}$ to objects $C_i$ of $\cD$ induce continuous maps $\pi_{i,T}:h_B(T)\to h_{C_i}(T)$ that commute with all maps $\varphi_T:h_{C_i}(T)\to h_{C_j}(T)$ coming from morphisms $\varphi:C_j\to C_i$ in $\cD$.
 These maps induce the canonical bijection $\Psi:h_B(T)\to\lim h_\cD(T)$, which, consequently, is a continuous map.